 Furthermore, they must have an income within specified limits and not be eligible for employer-sponsored insurance or other coverage through a government program such as Medicaid or Medicare.

-Individuals should research their eligibility for the premium deduction and the premium tax credit through the ACA to ensure they are taking advantage of all available options.
+Individuals should research their eligibility for the premium deduction and the premium tax credit through the ACA to ensure they take advantage of all available options.

 Modified Adjusted Gross Income (MAGI)

-Modified Adjusted Gross Income (MAGI) is a significant financial metric that determines an individual’s eligibility for certain tax benefits.
+Modified Adjusted Gross Income (MAGI) is a significant financial metric determining an individual’s eligibility for certain tax benefits.
 You can calculate it by taking an individual’s total adjusted gross income (AGI) and adding back certain deductions.

 Some examples are student loan interest deductions and IRA contributions.
 The resulting figure is MAGI.
-It’s used to determine tax benefits such as the amount of the Earned Income Tax Credit and contributions to a Roth IRA.
+It’s used to determine tax benefits such as the Earned Income Tax Credit amount and contributions to a Roth IRA.

-MAGI determines eligibility for programs such as Medicaid and the Children’s Health Insurance Program.
-Overall, MAGI is a key metric for understanding an individual’s tax situation and eligibility for various benefits.
+MAGI determines eligibility for Medicaid and the Children’s Health Insurance Program programs.
+MAGI is a key metric for understanding an individual’s tax situation and eligibility for various benefits.

 Who is eligible for the self-employed health insurance deduction?

-The self-employed health insurance deduction is available to those who pay for their health insurance premiums.
+The self-employed health insurance deduction is available to those paying their premiums.
 To be eligible for this deduction, self-employed individuals must have earned income from self-employment, paid for health insurance premiums, and paid those premiums with after-tax income.